-In this case, Constant Therapy, delivered via an iPad or smartphone, can close the gap.
+In this case, Constant Therapy, delivered via an iPad, Chromebook, tablet, or smartphone, can close the gap.
 In a scientific peer-reviewed study conducted at the Boston University Aphasia Research Laboratory, our co-founder Dr Swathi Kiran describes the moving story of (Bob*) a 71 year old retired teacher living in the aftermath of a stroke.
 When he first arrived at Dr Kiran’s clinic, Bob had trouble saying words, understanding simple yes/no questions, and naming things.
 Most insurance companies only provide for a few weeks of speech and language therapy after a stroke, and to make matters worse he lived all the way up in New Hampshire and had to travel long distances to get the care he needed.
 Dr Kiran prescribed a series of exercises to be conducted at home using Constant Therapy to address the problems caused by his stroke.

 Exercises that supported Bob to say words started off with basics like copying words, matching sounds to letters, and putting things in categories.
 As he got faster and more accurate at these basics, the Constant Therapy system started getting progressively harder and adding more complex tasks like spelling words, completing sentences, and understanding words in everyday tasks like listening to a voicemail message.
 By practicing nearly every day in the comfort of his home and a pace personalized to him by the system, Bob was making great progress, when tragedy struck again.